US lashes out at Russia at UN — and Russia goes after Obama

-UNITED NATIONS (AP) — U.S. Ambassador Samantha Power has lashed out at Russia in the U.N.
-Security Council for invading and annexing parts of Ukraine and carrying out “a merciless military assault” in Syria.
+UNITED NATIONS (AP) — U.S. Ambassador Samantha Power, in one of her last appearances at the U.N.
+Security Council, lashed out at Russia on Tuesday for invading and annexing Ukraine’s Crimea peninsula and carrying out “a merciless military assault” in Syria.

-Russia’s U.N.
-Ambassador Vitaly Churkin shot back, accusing the Obama administration of “desperately” looking for scapegoats for its failures in Iraq, Syria and Libya.
+Russian Ambassador Vitaly Churkin shot back by accusing the Obama administration of “desperately” looking for scapegoats for its own failures in Iraq, Syria and Libya.

-The bitter and biting exchanges came during a Security Council meeting Tuesday after new U.N.
-Secretary-General, Antonio Guterres said preventing conflicts and sustaining peace are his top priorities and urged all countries to support these goals.
+The bitter and biting exchanges came during a council meeting after new U.N.
+Secretary-General Antonio Guterres said preventing conflicts and sustaining peace are his top priorities and urged all countries to support those goals.

 The clash between Power and Churkin reflected the deep divisions in the U.N.’s most powerful body and the difficulties Gutteres faces.
-They also reflected the dismal state of U.S.-Russia relations, which have been called the worst since the Cold War.
+They also reflected the dismal state of U.S.-Russia relations, which Moscow has called the worst since the Cold War.

 Most Read Stories